2.2.3 Living without chronic dysbiosis

 • General Biotics Equilibrium Boost MegaDose Probiotic: (2 x acid resistant capsules per container.)

-Probiotics - 115 strain, which have their own page, here - https://www.generalbiotics.com/equilibrium/strains/
+Probiotics - 115 strains, which have their own page, here - https://www.generalbiotics.com/equilibrium/strains/

 • Ochek: (Only needed if indicated as missing in gut microbiome data.
 Promoted by dietary oxalates.)